scippie75/arch_bto_17cl63/README.md

 For i3blocks, a lot of scripts and dependencies are needed.
 Copy the scripts to ~/.i3blocks/blocklets/...
 For dependencies, check out https://github.com/vivien/i3blocks-contrib or:
 * For calendar, you need: yay -Syu yad xdotool
+* For battery, you need: yay -Syu acpi